stakater-archive/StakaterCloudDocs-Archived/content/sre/applications/cloud-native-app.md

 - Add Dockerfile for building the application
 - Add Dockerfile for running the application

+- Well-defined process to build (e.g. compile) the application and start it (e.g. a Makefile)
+- Dockerfile defines ENTRYPOINT to run the application
+- Docker composition (docker-compose.yml) can bring up the environment for automated testing
+- Cut releases on merge to master (preferred, not required); use semver

 ## 5. Configuration, credentials, and code

 ### What?